Clear House Accountants Clear House Accountants

 Tax Relief On Charitable Donations In The UK

-Charity Tax Relief – Tax Relief On Charitable Donations In The UK
+Charity Tax Relief – On Charitable Donations in the UK

 The UK taxpayers making charitable donations enjoy tax relief on their donations.
 It is neutral for basic rate taxpayers, but the higher rate and additional rate taxpayers can claim additional tax relief when they file their self-assessment tax returns.

-As an individual or sole trader, you can donate through the following possible ways:
+As an individual trader, you can donate in the following ways:

 • Gift Aid